 What are the benefits of a hosted telephony service?

-The benefits of hosted telephony solutions include:
+The benefits of hosted VOIP solutions include:

-Compatibility - From smartphones and mobiles to IP handsets and desktop apps, VOIP telephony offers a myriad of handset compatibility options.
+Compatibility - From smartphones and mobiles to IP handsets and desktop apps, hosted VOIP telephony offers a myriad of handset compatibility options.

 Flexible and scalable - Configuration, installation and setup is as simple as can be – all you need is an Internet connection.
 Unlike traditional phonelines that keep you tethered to a single spot, cloud telephony offers more flexibility by allowing users to move around, whether they are at home or in the office - simply plug in a handset and you’re ready to go.
 Licenses can be easily added or removed in line with the changing needs of your business.